 Measuring your chain

-Keeping an eye on your chain wear is super key, as if you let it go much past 0.5 wear it’ll start to wear out your chainrings and cassette, which are much more expensive than a chain!
+Keeping an eye on your chain wear is very important, because if you let it go past 0.5% wear the chain will start to wear out your chainrings and cassette.

-We use the Park Tool CC-4 which works on all chains, including SRAM AXS, which a lot of other checkers aren’t.
-For this checker, put the two closer together prongs into the chain, and pinch the chain to the tool.
-See if it can drop in at the other end while keeping tension on it.
-If it drops into the first ‘shelf’, it’s at 0.5 wear and should be replaced.
-If it goes beyond that, you’re getting into needing to replace the whole drivetrain.
+We use the Park Tool CC-4 which works on all chains, including SRAM AXS.
+For this tool, put the two closer together prongs into the chain first, and pinch the chain to the tool.
+If the other end can drop into the first ‘shelf’, the chain is at 0.5% wear and should be replaced.
+If it goes beyond that, you'll likely need to replace the cassette and chainrings as well on most modern 10/11/12 speed drivetrains.

 Usually, if you’re replacing the chain at 0.5% wear, you should get about 3 chains to a cassette.
-Chainrings and jockey wheels can last longer - it’s probably best to get these assessed by a mechanic but signs of shark-tooth looking teeth are a good indication it’ll need replacing.
+Chainrings and jockey wheels can last longer (up to 6 chains) - it’s probably best to get these assessed by a competent mechanic, but 'shark teeth' are a good indication they need replacing.

 If you’ve got any questions or comments, drop a comment below or get in touch at workshop@girocycles.com.